 Founded in 1959 as the City Culture Commission, The Arts Commission compiled the city’s first comprehensive local arts calendar beginning in 1960.
 By the end of the decade, the organization was brought under the City’s Division of Parks, Recreation, and Forestry to aid in public art investments at Crosby Gardens (now Toledo Botanical Gardens).

 In 1977 significant legislation passed that cemented The Arts Commission’s role in the community with the founding of the City of Toledo’s 1% for Art program.
 Overseen by The Arts Commission’s Art in Public Places Committee, the program allocates a portion of City funds for public art.
-Toledo’s 1% for Art program was the first in Ohio, among the first in the nation, and has since served as the adopted model for other regional agencies.
+Toledo’s One Percent for Art program was the first in Ohio, among the first in the nation, and has since served as the adopted model for other regional agencies.
 It continues to this day and features an impressive collection of public art with work from more than 40 local, national, and international artists installed in nearly every neighborhood in the city.